DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Tue Mar 19 00:20:17 MDT 2024
+Wed Mar 20 00:20:18 MDT 2024
 ### Pulling Domains From Individual Lists.
 122 In Backupbitlockerrecoverykey
-116 In BildDE
+115 In BildDE
 122 In DirectTV
 122 In Facebook
 124 In Jackbox